 What’s all the fuss about Kelowna, and what makes life here special?
 Let’s get to the details.

 Kelowna is one of the fastest growing cities in Canada.
 Between 2011 and 2016 (the most recent census) we experienced 8.4% population growth.
-In 2020, Kelowna’s population was estimated to be about 142,000.
-If you include West Kelowna and our surrounding communities, the number rises well beyond 200,000.
+In 2021, Kelowna’s population was estimated at 144,576.
+If you include West Kelowna and our surrounding communities, the Kelowna area population is 222,162.

 Jobs and Economy in Kelowna, BC